Skip to main content

 Key:Li Ka-Shing, Founder

-From property development, Li Ka-Shing built a $40 billion empire now spanning CK Hutchison Holdings, one of Asia's most diversified conglomerates.
+From property development, Li Ka-Shing built a $40 billion empire now spanning CK Hutchison Holdings, one of Asia's most diversified conglomerates that operates 53 ports in 24 countries and more than 17,000 stores in 31 markets.
 The office manages real estate, ports and logistics, energy, and telecommunications across Asia-Pacific and Europe.

 Focus